 Yes, it’s true, 2016 statistics from the California Office of Traffic Safety (“OTS”) show the City of Orange being number 1 out of 58 counties for drivers under 21 who “had been drinking” and number 4 for motorcycle wrecks, with over 97 victims killed or injured.
 Remarkably, bike accidents follow close behind at number 9.

-Driving under the influence of drugs or alcohol presents a severe potential for injury in the OC: For example, the general probability of a fatal motor vehicle collision increases by 551% in the OC when drugs or alcohol are a factor.
-Of course, speeding also increases the likelihood of an accident due to the decrease in response and stopping time.
+Driving under the influence of drugs or alcohol presents a severe potential for injury in the O.C.: For example, the general probability of a fatal motor vehicle collision increases by 551% in the O.C. when drugs or alcohol are a factor.
+Of course, speeding also increases the likelihood of an accident due to decreased response and stopping time.

 Distracted driving and texting while driving remains common risk factors contributing to many traffic-related collisions.
-Human error is an inescapable factor that contributes to the probability of accidents.
+Human error is an unavoidable factor that contributes to the probability of accidents.

 Distraction-related and impairment-related factors causing or contributing to accidents include:

 Sadly, driver impairment-related factors constitute a significant cause of Orange auto accidents.
 These include: